Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \section{Types of FL Network Topology}

-To inspire future research, our work summarizes state-of-the-art FL from the perspective of network topology, as opposed to existing FL reviews that focus on particular features, such as data partitioning, communication architecture, or communication protocols.
+To inspire future research, our work summarizes state-of-the-art FL studies from the perspective of network topology, as opposed to existing FL reviews that focus on particular features, such as data partitioning, communication architecture, or communication protocols.

 In the case of FL, the network topology represents how edge devices communicate with each other and eventually to a centralized server \cite{zhang2021survey}.
-FL can benefit from the topologies of the networks to increase communication efficiency by performing partial and tiered model aggregations \cite{chai2020fedat,chai2020tifl}, enhancing privacy by avoiding transmitting local models directly to a centralized server \cite{zhou2021two,zhou2020privacy}, and improved scalability with horizontally replicable network structures \cite{charles2021large,briggs2020federated}.
+FL can benefit from the topologies of the networks to increase communication efficiency by performing partial and tiered model aggregations \cite{chai2020fedat,chai2020tifl}, enhancing privacy by avoiding transmitting local models directly to a centralized server \cite{zhou2021two,zhou2020privacy}, and improving scalability with horizontally replicable network structures \cite{charles2021large,briggs2020federated}.
 The major types of FL network topology essentially come down to either centralized (e.g., star topologies), decentralized (e.g., mesh topologies), or hybrid topologies, which consist of two or more traditional topology designs.
 Other less common network topologies, like ring topologies, will also be covered in this section.
+Fig. \ref{fig: FL topology} shows the overview of the mentioned FL topology.